mattvenn/minecraft-pi/traffic/traffic.md

 # Traffic lights

-* This activity will help you understand loops using Python.
+* This activity will help you understand loops using Python,
+* Creating different coloured blocks,
-* You will need: Minecraft with the Python API
+* You will need: Minecraft with the Python API.

 You will create traffic lights in Minecraft and animate them with a loop.